 Place your finger directly beneath your eye, aligned with the center of your pupil when looking straight ahead.
 Apply light pressure and hold for about 45 seconds.
 Then release and massage the area in tiny, slow circles for another 30 seconds.
 This point can reduce puffiness in the cheeks and help release sinus pressure, especially around the cheekbones.

 Many people who spend long hours at a computer find this helpful, as facial tension can build without warning.
-You can use a clean fingertip or wear a fingertip cover if you prefer.
 Keep a tissue nearby in case this technique triggers mild mucus movement.

 Place your middle finger on your temple, which is the soft area about one inch to the side of your eye.
 Press with a calm, even force for 60 seconds.
 Inhale deeply as you hold and then slowly exhale.
 After holding, move your finger in circles for 30 seconds.
 This spot can ease tension in your head and help mucus flow.